7 Things That Undermine Your Confidence

-At times I have thought that my wardrobe, experience, credentials, connections, or a bold attitude would give me confidence.
-These things are helpful, but they are not the source of confidence.
+There have been times in my life where I have relied on my wardrobe, experience, credentials, connections, bold attitude, and more to give me confidence.
+While there is nothing wrong with any of these things, they are not the source of confidence.

-In college, I decided to take a law class my freshman year despite it being an upper level class.
-The subject seemed interesting, it fit my schedule, and, having done well in high school, I didn’t even think twice about the level of the course until the first day of class.
-I soon realized that the others in the class were far more experienced college students than I was.
+In college, I chose to take a law class my freshman year despite it being an upper level class.
+The subject seemed interesting, it fit my schedule, and, having done well in high school, I didn’t even think twice about the difficulty of the course until the first day of class.
+I soon realized just what a newbie to college I really was!
+It was obvious that the other students in the class were far beyond me.

-My confidence was shaken!
-For years after that moment I avoided public speaking.
-I doubted myself and my abilities.
-Insecurity was the lingering feeling.
-We all have places in our life that make us unsure.
+We all have tasks or aspects of our lives that make us unsure.
 Places where more confidence would be a tremendous help not only for us, but for those around us.
-The upper classmen in the room that fateful day also felt the awkwardness of that moment.
+The upper classmen in the room that fateful day couldn’t escape that awkward moment.
+Ugh!

 Now and then I get off track.
 I engage in behaviors that undermine my confidence.
 Here are just a few:

 When I compare myself to others, I’m using the wrong gauge.
 God has created me to be me a one-of-a-kind unique woman!
 The question is not am I doing as well as or better than so-and-so, the question is am I walking fully in who God created me to be?
 Am I following His lead and being obedient?